ChimeHQ/OAuthenticator/README.md

 let storage = LoginStorage {
     // get login here
 } storeLogin: { login in
-    // store `login` for later retrival
+    // store `login` for later retrieval
 }

 // application credentials for your OAuth service